Withdrawal from Marijuana

 In the brain, cannabinoids communicate and control our appetite, mood and memory.
 THC bonds to these receptors and affect these functions, causing increased appetite.
 Because of this, many people suffer weight loss when they quit marijuana.

-Additionally, THC also connects to receptors that affect our waking and sleeping cycles which is why it causes sleepiness tired.
-This is also why it causes restlessness and eventually sleep disorders when withdrawal kicks in.
+Additionally, THC also connects to receptors that affect our waking and sleeping cycles, which may be why withdrawal may cause insomnia and restlessness.

 Marijuana Withdrawal Timeline

-Marijuana withdrawal starts between 1 and 3 days after the last use and typically lasts 2 weeks.
+Marijuana withdrawal starts between 1 and 3 days after the last use, peaks between the second and sixth day, and typically lasts about 2 weeks.
 Again depending on the amount used and the amount of time used, the timeline will vary.

 Days 1-3: During the first few days when withdrawal sets in, it’s very common to experience restlessness, difficulty sleeping, anxiety, irritability and a general lack of focus or inability to focus.
 More severe cases may experience tremors or insomnia.